AitonGoldman/PapaScoringSoftware/docs/design/README.md

 In turns out acheiving point 3 is a little tricky because SQLAlchemy can't point at different tables once the `Flask Application` has been instantiated.
 So, we do something called application dispatching (see this link for the nitty gritty : ).
 The TLDR; is that the PSS looks at the incoming url, determines the `Event` the request is directed at, and then directs the request to a `Flask Application` that is pointed only to the tables that are relevant to that `Event`.

-If you want more details on the implementation, look at [back/app/__init__.py](../../back/app/__init__.py).
+If you want more details on the implementation, you can start by looking at [back/app/__init__.py](../../back/app/__init__.py).

-## Permissions and Roles
+## Event Users and Players

 The PSS has three types of users :
 - a `Event Owner`
 - a `Event User`
 - a `Player`

+## Permissions and Roles

-Event Owners and Event Users are stored in one table ( in the `PssUsers` table ) and players are stored in a second table (in the Players table).
-Roles are assigned to indiviual users/players.
-For example, a `Event Owner` will have the `PssUser` and `tournament_director` role assigned to them, while a `Event User` who is a scorekeeper will have the role `scorekeeper` assigned to them.
-Note that event roles are specific to `Events` - for example, for PAPA 20 my event roles are scorekeeper and deskworker.
+Roles determine what the users/players can (and can not do) and are assigned to indiviual users/players.
+Roles for Event Users (i.e. deskworker, scorekeeper, tournament director, etc) are assigned by Event Owners.
+For example, let's say I am an Event Owner and Elizabeth is a scorekeeper at my event - then I will get the `Tournament_Director` role assigned to my account automatically for my event and I will assign the `Scorekeeper` role to Elizabeth's account for my event.
+Note that event roles are specific to `Events` - for example, let's say for PAPA 20 my event roles are scorekeeper and deskworker.
 But for PPO 6 it is just scorekeeper.
 Having the deskworker role in PAPA 20 does not mean I get deskworker permissions in PPO 6.

-roles are used by the backend to determine what a user/player can and can not do.
-The frontend uses a user/player roles to determine what to show.
+Note that the frontend uses a user/player roles to determine what to show.
 If a user/player with incorrect permissions tries to perform an action on the backend, that action will be rejected.

 ## The Pss Admin interface and Events